seanjams/OAuthTutorial/README.md

 Now let's test our connection to our database by writing some simple controllers and routes.
 Make two new files in `/backend`  called `controller.js` and `routes.js`.

-First, let's write a controller that will fetch all users in our database.
+Write a controller that will fetch all users in our database.
 Each Express controller function takes a request and response as its first two arguments, and generally follows these steps:
 1. Open a connection to the database. (unless using an ORM)
 2. Query the database for the information you need.
 3. If found, send the data in the response argument as JSON.